 The alternator recharges the battery

 - The rotor features magnetized finger poles that rotate surrounding the wire field winding.
-Each finger pole is a different length to produce alternating north and south poles for the winding
+Each finger pole is a different length to produce alternating north and south poles for the winding.

-- The stator is just enough larger that the rotor can spin without touching the stator walls
+- The stator is just enough larger that the rotor can spin without touching the stator walls.

 The spinning magnetized poles generate current in the winding, and this current provides the power that charges your battery.
 Inside your alternator, a voltage regulator makes sure that this voltage is maintained at a proper level for your car’s electrical system.
 This is usually somewhere between 14-16 volts.

 Learn More About Starting and Charging Parts